blaynem/rumble-raffle-DAO/README.md

   - Better error handling
 - Create Room:
   - Allows params of users that can join (only nft holders, only with certain amount of x coin, etc)
+  - Only admins should be able to create a room.
 - Rooms:
   - On server start we should get all the data for activity logs, etc so they aren't lost.
     - Should parse the necessary details instead of passing the entire object down.